pkmn/engine/README.md

 breaking language changes are introduced:

 `libpkmn` can be built with `-Dshowdown` to instead produce the Pokémon Showdown compatible `libpkmn-showdown` library.
-Furthermore, trace logging can be enabled through `-Dtrace`.
-The `libpkmn` and `libpkmn-showdown` objects available in the binary release are compiled with and without the `-Dtrace` flag respectively.
+Furthermore, protocol message logging can be enabled through `-Dlog`.
+The `libpkmn` and `libpkmn-showdown` objects available in the binary release are both compiled with the `-Dlog` flag by default.

 ### `@pkmn/engine`